chrilisch/datahackermd/posts/2012/hakyll-and-bootstrap.markdown

 class="initialism">HTML</abbr>5's new tricks. [{less}][less], the <abbr
-class="initialism">CSS</abbr> meta-language Boostrap uses, is also wonderful: it's close enough to vanilla <abbr class="initialism">CSS</abbr> that it's easy to learn, but it's made my stylesheets much more modular and consistent.
+class="initialism">CSS</abbr> meta-language Boostrap uses, is also wonderful: it's close enough to vanilla <abbr class="initialism">CSS</abbr> that it's easy to learn, but it makes my stylesheets much more modular and consistent.

 While I haven't tweaked Bootstrap's default styling much, I *had* to do something about the fonts.
-I like Helvetica, especially on visually intense marketing sites &mdash; but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks text downright hostile.
+I like Helvetica, especially on visually intense marketing sites &mdash; but Bootstrap's tiny default font size combined with Helvetica's clinical modernism made blocks of text downright hostile.
 After a few hours poking through [Google Web Fonts][webfonts] and testing different styles, I settled on [Omnibus Type's][omnibus] [Rosario][rosario].
-To my eye, it manages to be a little more playful and human than Helvetica without distracting from the words themselves.
+To my eye, it manages to be a little more playful and human than Helvetica without distracting from the words themselves. (*Update*: Bootstrap 2.1.0 increased the default font sizes, but they still look too small to me.)

 My efforts to choose a different color scheme, though, have been a complete failure.
 The defaults are nice enough, but they lack soul, and my efforts to